Arash-11/personal-website-v2/posts/rustlings-immutability-ownership.md

 <br />

-I hope this helps a little to clarify the immutability and ownership nature of Rust!
+I hope this write-up helps a little in clarifying a part of the immutability and ownership nature of Rust.
 If you have any feedback, questions, or comments, don't hesitate to send me an email at <u>arashnawy@gmail.com</u> or DM me on <u>[Twitter](https://twitter.com/arash11gt)</u>.
 Until next time!